NandiniLoomba/NandiniLoomba/README.md

-<h1 align="center">Hello Lovely People👋 </h1>
+<h1 align="center">Hello Lovely People👋, I'm Nandini Loomba</h1>

-<h5> My name is Nandini Loomba and currently I'm a student, pursuing Bachelor of Technology in Computer Science from IIITDM Kurnool.
+<h5> Currently I'm a student, pursuing Bachelor of Technology in Computer Science from IIITDM Kurnool.
 I'm interested in Data Science and I love to do competitive programming.
 I love to explore different tech stacks and solve complex problem-solving.
 You can connect with me for any opportunity or pair programming.<h5>

 <p>